Kitchen-Nuggets/Learning_React.js_version_18/README.md

 # MyPortfolioForFun
-# Hello, I just made this portfolio for fun and learning. :))
+# Hello, I just made this portfolio for fun and learning things. :))